Skip To Main Content

 African Cultural Experience Drum with hand

-Mr. Henry Jones is a gifted writer, artist, musician, and a master of African Drum and Dance instruction.
-Mr. Jones has over 25 years of experience teaching music, and has led many classes in our area for students of all abilities.
-We are fortunate to be collaborating with Mr. Jones to bring is knowledge, experience and insight with the Westover's community.
+Mr. Henry Jones is a gifted writer, artist, musician, and master of African Drum and Dance instruction.
+Mr. Jones has over 25 years of experience teaching music and has led many classes for students of all abilities in our area.
+We are fortunate to be collaborating with Mr. Jones to bring his knowledge, experience, and insight to the Westover community.

 Steel pans